haowanhw/haowanhw.github.io/content/authors/admin/_index.md

 #       Recognized for contributions to scaling laws in deep learning.
 ---

-I'm a 2nd-year Ph.D. student in Applied Economics and Management at Cornell University, advised by Professor Aija Leiponen.
-My reseach interests are in Strategy and Innovation, particularly in the telecommunication industry.
+I'm a 2nd-year Ph.D. student in Applied Economics and Management at Cornell University, advised by Professor [Aija Leiponen](https://business.cornell.edu/faculty-research/faculty/ael24/).
+My reseach interests are in Strategy and Innovation, particularly in the wireless telecommunication industry.